New Mexico Court Records

 NewMexicoCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on NewMexicoCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What is a Tort Case, and What does it Involve in New Mexico?
+What is a Tort Case, and What Does It Involve in New Mexico?

-A tort case in New Mexico is a non-criminal lawsuit where an individual may claim compensation for a personal injury suffered by reason of the actions or inactions of another party.
+A tort case in New Mexico is generally considered a non-criminal lawsuit where an individual may claim compensation for a personal injury suffered by reason of the actions or inactions of another party.
 The injuring party may be a person or a corporation.
 District Courts in New Mexico have original jurisdiction of tort cases (injury and property) in New Mexico.
 Metropolitan Courts handle small claims.
-The Courts are the last resort to the resolution of large value claims of tort cases in the state.
+The Courts are typically the last resort to the resolution of large value claims of tort cases in the state.

 - The name of the person involved in the record, unless said person is a juvenile

 - The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused

 What is New Mexico Tort Law?

 New Mexico Tort law is a legal assembly of instructions that form the framework of adjudicating cases of personal or property injury in the state.
 The New Mexico Statutes section 41–4 governs the interpretation and legal proceedings of tort in the state.
-Also called the New Mexico Tort Claims Act, it defines a tort case as being valid only if the injured party can show that the actions or inaction of another party is the cause of the loss or damage.
+Also called the New Mexico Tort Claims Act, it defines a tort case as being valid if the injured party can show that the actions or inaction of another party is the cause of the loss or damage.
 New Mexico is one of the states that uphold the sovereignty status of the state.
-This is to say that the state or its representative (employee or delegate) is not liable for harm caused in the course of duty, unless in certain exemptions.
+This means that the state or its representative (employee or delegate) is not liable for harm caused in the course of duty, unless in certain exemptions.
 The law also imposes a limit of $750,000 for damages payable to an injured entity.

 What Kinds of Cases are Covered by Tort Law in New Mexico?

-Many of the tort cases in New Mexico include:
+Tort cases in New Mexico typically include:

 - Auto negligence